Solid Waste Management Master Plan

 The guiding principles of the SWMMP are:

-- The Glanbrook landfill is a valuable resource, and the City of Hamilton must optimize the use of its disposal capacity to ensure that there is a disposal site for Hamilton’s residual materials that cannot be otherwise diverted.
+- The Glanbrook landfill is a valuable resource, and the City must optimize the use of its disposal capacity to ensure that there is a disposal site for Hamilton’s residual materials that cannot be otherwise diverted.

 2021-2025 SWMMP Action Items

-This will focus on completing a feasibility study on expanding the type and quantity of C&D wastes that are managed by the City, how this would support the SWMMP guiding principles and how the City could influence the management of C&D material without actually increasing the City’s role.
+Focuses on completing a feasibility study on expanding the type and quantity of C&D wastes that are managed by the City, how this would support the SWMMP guiding principles and how the City could influence the management of C&D material without actually increasing the City’s role.
 This may focus on education and/or potential partnerships with local commercial operations.

 This action item will determine the most effective use of the property that currently houses the City’s Material Recycling Facility and Central Composting Facility.
 With long-term unknown impacts on this property, such as the details around the blue box program transitioning to producers, the City needs to determine the best use of this property, and options depending on different scenarios.
 This will involve studies on design options to maximize the space of the facility and to support the overall waste management system within the City of Hamilton.